 Loretta Hall has been interested in space travel since her teenage years.
 She followed closely the early NASA programs: selection of the first astronauts (the Mercury Seven), the suborbital and orbital missions of Mercury and Gemini, the Apollo steps toward a moon landing.
-She stayed up until 1:15 a.m. in her Seattle home to watch a live telecast of man's first steps on the moon.
+She was entranced and thrilled to watch a live telecast of man's first steps on the moon.

 In 1977, Loretta moved to New Mexico and became enamored with the state's rich cultural diversity and long history of indigenous people, European colonizers, and American settlers.